 & transitional wetlands

-Following on from the success of Wetland Futures 2013, this conference aims to raise awareness of the lack of join up between freshwater, transitional and marine policy and conservation and discuss the problem and solutions.
+This conference raised awareness of the lack of join up between freshwater, transitional and marine policy and conservation and discussed problems and solutions.
 Using the latest research, results and experience from larger scale landscape projects and explore opportunities for wetland creation and restoration and frameworks and funding mechanisms to facilitate this.

-- This two day event offers a platform for progressive insights into what both drives and constrains the development and management of healthy wetlands for a range of audiences from wetland managers and conservationists to industry and public sector.
-It provides a forum for bringing people together, forging new relationships and developing new ideas.
+- This two day event offered a platform for progressive insights into what both drives and constrains the development and management of healthy wetlands for a range of audiences from wetland managers and conservationists to industry and public sector.
+It provided a forum for bringing people together, forging new relationships and developing new ideas.

 - Climate change raises sea levels, pushes salt water inland and changes the nature of freshwater habitats.
 At the same time, land management, farming practices and erratic weather increases pollution in our waterways, which eventually ends up in marine habitats.
 Action on saltwater and freshwater habitats is completely separate, despite this dynamic interaction between the two.

 A joined up, whole catchment, source-to-sea approach to decision making could save money and protect our natural heritage, Benefits should include improvements and savings for water supply, farmland, fisheries, wildlife habitats, recreation and other ecosystem services.